xythian/hyde/README.markdown

 #### YUI Compressor

-Runs through the all the files defined in the configuration associated with ``'hydeengine.media_processors.YUICompressor'`` and compresses them.
+Runs through the all the files defined in the configuration associated with ``'hyde.media_processors.YUICompressor'`` and compresses them.

 [yuic]: http://developer.yahoo.com/yui/compressor/